DragonL40/logseq/pages/Introduction to Cinema (190).md

 -
 - {{embed [[Parasite]]}}
 - The 180-degree rule
-	- On the Block with Juane
+	- On the Block with Juan